 With increasing demands by future and current upgrades of particle physics experiments on rate capabilities and time resolution, the requirements on test beams are also increasing.
-The current infrastructure at the DESY II test beam facility includes particle tracking telescopes with long integration times, no additional timing but excellent spatial resolution.
+The current infrastructure at the DESY II TEST BEAM facility includes particle tracking telescopes with long integration times, no additional timing but excellent spatial resolution.
 This results in readouts with multiple particles per trigger, causing ambiguities in tracking and assigning particles to triggers.
-Also, it is likely not to trigger on particles that pass through a small device under test, leading to inefficient data taking.
-These issues can be solved by adding TelePx2 as a timing and flexible region of interest trigger layer.
-TelePx2 is a full scale PtV-CMOS chip based on the successful small scale prototype TelePx.
-The DAQ system and the sensors performance featuring efficient data taking.
-These issues can be solved by adding TelePx2 as a timing and flexible region of interest trigger layer.
-TelePx2 is a full scale PtV-CMOS chip based on the successful small scale prototype TelePx2.
-The DAQ system and the sensors performance featuring efficient data taking.
-These issues can be solved by adding TelePx2 as full scale PtV-CMOS chip based on the successful small scale prototype TelePx2.
-The selescope is a full scale PtV-CMOS chip based on the devoce studies and assigning particles are provided in the selected region is hit.
-Previously used hybrid approaches [7] have reduced timing capabilities are operated in 40 MHz LHC-like readouts and add significant material.
-The time resolution of a suitable layer has to be below 1 us to be able to discriminate particles coming from timestamptic particles are provided with EUDET-style beam telescopes [2], based on MINMOSA-26 sensors [3, 4] with an active area of approximately 2x1 cm2.
-Copies of these telescopes can also be found at CERN.
-These telescopes is fully integrated with EUDAQ2 [5] and TelePx2 is a system-on-chip pixel detector produced in a 180 nm HV-CMOS process and based on mode.
-The telescope is fully integrated with EUDAQ2 [5] and the AIDA-TLU [6], allowing users to integrate devices under test (DUT) with minimal effort.
+Also, it is likely not to trigger on particles that pass through a small device under test, leading to interficient data taking.
+These issues can be solved by adding Telepix2 as a timing and flexible region of interest trigger layer.
+Telepix2 is a full scale HV-CMOS chip based on the successful small scale prototype Telepix.
+The DAQ system and the sensor's performance featuring efficiencies above 99% and a time resolution of 3.844(2) ns are presented.
+The integration into EUDAQ2 and the AIDA-TLU to seamlessly work in the test beam environment as well as into the analysis chain is described.
+First successful use cases are highlighted to conclude that Telepix2 is a well-suited timing and trigger layer for test beams.